 How can counselling help?
 Saying things out loud can make them more ‘real’ and this helps to put things into perspective.
 Counselling helps gain a deeper understanding of ourselves and why we do the things we do and are how we are.
 It also helps us to learn how to manage different situations, keep to boundaries, improves self esteem and much more.

-Is it confidential?
-Yes, it is.
+Is counselling confidential?
 Very brief notes are kept of our sessions together and your personal details are not kept with these notes.
 Your sessions in my diary are referred to by a number, not your name.
-My supervisor, who I meet with each month, does not know your personal details so cannot identify you.
-Apart from certain safeguarding and legal reasons, your counselling sessions will always remain confidential.
-(Privacy statement available on request).
+Apart from certain safeguarding/legal reasons or discussions with my supervisor (when you are not identified) your counselling sessions remain confidential.

 What is Person Centred Counselling?
 Person Centred Counselling is a way of counselling using theories and ways of working developed by Carl Rogers.
 It is also sometimes referred to as Client Centred Therapy.
 We will form an equal relationship where you are provided conditions that enable you to really look at who you are and what is best for you.
 This also means that I will not direct you, but give you options for how your sessions may go.
 You are encouraged to take the lead in sessions in terms of what is covered.

 What qualifications do I have?
 I have Level 2 Introduction to Counselling, Level 3 Certificate in Counselling Skills and a Diploma in Person Centred Counselling.
 I also do regular training through workshops in person and online.
 More recently this has included learning regarding offering online and telephone counselling as a result of the pandemic, working with grief and bereavement and also working with trauma.